visit-dav/visit/src/doc/dev_manual/CI.rst

  * Run ``docker push <container-name>`` to push the container image to `VisIt's DockerHub Registry <https://hub.docker.com/orgs/visitdav>`_.

+  If you do not already have a DockerHub account, go `here <https://hub.docker.com/signup >`_  and sign up for one.
+Then contact another member of `visitdav <https://hub.docker.com/orgs/visitdav>`_ and ask to be added to the organization.

-  You will need to be logged into DockerHub to successfully push, the process may ask for your DockerHub username and password.
+  You will need to be logged into DockerHub to successfully push.
+If you are not logged in the process will ask for your DockerHub username and password on the command line.
   Example Push Command:
    ``docker push visitdav/visit-ci-develop:2020-08-24-shac49c21``